 read more reviews for this game

-The BadIn order to get through each day, you have to think like a detective and ask yourself what they would go through when they want to interview people or inspect crime scenes.
-This information is supplied in a blue book that comes with the game.
+In order to get through each day, you have to think like a detective and ask yourself what they would go through when they want to interview people or inspect crime scenes.
+This information is supplied in the abridged manual.
 Thinking like a detective might be fine, but it becomes boring once in a while and the player is likely to forget what they have learnt in, say, ten years time.
 I'm sure that the LAPD changed its policies, making the information redundant.